tonethar/IGME-330-Master/notes/node-and-web-services-2.md

 }
 ```

+- Now call this function in your code in the proper place to get rid of the HTML tags
+- ***Test it!*** The HTML tags are gone, although you will still see HTML entities occasionally (mostly for punctuation) - we will let you fix that issue on your own

 ## IV.
 Turning our script into a command line tool

 Things we are going to do in this section: